Ilya History, Family Crest & Coats of Arms

 This tradition continued even until the 14th century where the Yorkshire Polls Tax Rolls of 1379 list: Thomas Taylour et Gillot uxor ejus; Robertus Lyster et Gillot' uxor ejus; Gillote Fox; Johannes Gilotson; Willelmus Gilliote; Johannes Undyrhyll et Gyllot' uxor ejus; Willelmus Gehot; and Johannes Gylyott.

 Early History of the Ilya family

-Another 198 words (14 lines of text) are included under the topic Early Ilya History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ilya research.
+Another 68 words (5 lines of text) are included under the topic Early Ilya History in all our PDF Extended History products and printed products wherever possible.

 Ilya Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Gillette, Gilliott, Gillet, Gillott, Gillett and others.